FIND ME ON

 Vaclav Smil has a purist writing approach.
 He believes in only writing facts without injecting opinion or his own thoughts.

 It makes the book unbiased but also lacking in narrative or insight, making it hard to get through.
-I appreciated his opposition toward techno-optimism though since a less common perspective in SF.
+I appreciated (but didn't fully agree with) his opposition toward techno-optimism since it's a less common perspective in my environments.

 Choice Upanishads